International High School at LaGuardia Community College (24Q530)

 Other Sports

-After-School Tutoring, Art, Sports, Computer Lab, Cultural Clubs, Dance, Garden Club, Gender & Sexuality Alliance (GSA), International Food Festival, LaGuardia Community College Classes and Gym Facilities, Liberty Partnership, Music Club, Newspaper, Photography, SAT Prep, Saturday Literacy Explorers Program, Student Government, Theater Program, YMCA for After-School Sports, College Trips
+After-School Tutoring, Art, College Trips, Computer Lab, Cultural Clubs, Dance, Garden Club, Gender Sexuality Alliance (GSA), International Food Festival, Liberty Partnership, Music Club, Newspaper, Photography, SAT Prep, Saturday Literacy Explorers Program, Sports, Student Government, Theater Program, YMCA for After-School Sports

 Programs